 Create a Custom Audience of the past website converters to reach more potential customers with Facebook campaigns.

-Remember that Lookalike Audiences include people who have never heard of you (so it’s not exactly retargeting).
-Test offers with various threat levels to find what works best.
+Remember that Lookalike Audiences include people who have never heard of you, so it’s not exactly retargeting.
+Test offers at various threat levels to find what works best.

 For example, this Facebook ad by Clanbeat introduces people to the world of motivating employees.

-After a Lookalike Audience member clicks on the ad, they could create a Custom Audience of article readers, and move them to the next Facebook retargeting phase where they promote their eBook or something else that shows a higher level of engagement and conversion intent from the visitor.
+When Lookalike Audience members click on the ad, you can create a Custom Audience of article readers.
+Move them into a second retargeting phase by promoting something that shows a higher level of engagement and conversion intent, such as an eBook.

 If you plan to create a multi-step marketing funnel, make sure your audience sizes are big enough for each step of your conversion funnel.

-First, you need to create a Custom Audience of your existing customers of website converters.
+First, you need to create a Custom Audience of your existing customers or converters.

-Go to Facebook Audience Manager, and create a Custom Audience based on website traffic, targeting people who landed on your thank you page.
+Start by opening Facebook Audience Manager and creating a Custom Audience based on website traffic.
+Target people who landed on your thank you page.